ava-greta-schock/coding-challenge-nov-2023/README.md

 :dizzy: <b>Remember</b>: this is a time to challenge yourself, try out new tech, and have fun!

-:email: Once completed, please submit your repository to pacwest@avanade.com with the given reflection questions**** filled in.
+:email: Once completed, please submit your repository to pacwest@avanade.com.
+We will then send you a form to see how the challenge went.

 <hr>